DannyBen/bashly/examples/config/README.md

 # Config Example

-Demonstrates how to add functions for reading and writing INI-like files with `key = value` pairs.
+Demonstrates how to add functions for reading and writing INI configuration files.

+Note that this library uses the [ini library](https://github.com/DannyBen/bashly/tree/master/examples/ini#readme) for its low-level INI read/write functions.

 This example was generated with: